And that DJ who only plays the Chicken Dance should go with it.

 The Modern Vendor Partnership Approach

-Smart venues are ditching the dusty lists for:
+Smart venues are ditching the dusty lists and building actual partnerships.

 - True A-team vendor partners